Current Projects

 Team Decision Making and Performance

-Our experts: Matthew Blanchard, Associate Professor Sabina Kleitman
+Our experts: Matthew Blanchard, A/Prof Sabina Kleitman

 Project description: This research will investigate how individual constructs (i.e., cognitive ability, metacognitive confidence, and metacognitive control) combine when people work together in teams, and how these constructs relate to team performance.
 In doing so, this research seeks to identify the characteristics that predict team performance to aid the selection of more effective teams.